zwettemaan/CRDT_UXP/mddocs/docs.md

 3. Keep the top-level launcher free of `async` and `await` tokens.
 4. If the launcher uses CRDT Promise-based services, end with `crdtuxp.finalize()`.
 5. If you want fail-loud launcher inspection, run `wouldUXPScriptRunInAsyncMode()` on the exact launcher text before bridging it.
-6. If you need explicit bridge cleanup, call `clearUXPScriptBridge()`.

 ## Historical Notes